salghamdi93/alghamdi-portfolio/final_project_part_3.md

 # The audience
 I mentioned in part II that my target audience includes parents, business owners, and policymakers but I based on how my story evolved, I revised the audience scope to limit it to two main groups: First are individuals who care about child generational poverty, children rights and equity issues and not necessarily activist or well-rounded about the topic but have enough incentive to help.
 Second are consumers, consumers who purchase products that may have been produced by child labor are also a target audience for my story the story should encourage them to choose products that are produced ethically.

+# Final thoughts
+I enjoyed creating the story and also learned a lot in the journey, I wished I had more time to search more about this critical topic and find more creative ways to visually convince people to take action.

 # References
 “Five Reasons Why Eradicating Child Labor Is Crucial for Education.”
 Global Business Coalition for Education, March 10, 2022. https://gbc-education.org/insights/five-reasons-why-eradicating-child-labor-is-crucial-for-education/.